huguesrichard/Allopipe/README.md

 ```<PATH-TO-THE-PAIR-LIST>.csv``` is the path to the list pairing the sample (template provided in the tutorial)\
 ```<DIRECTION OF THE MISMATCH>``` is the direction of the mismatch as previously described

->Note : It is not possible to run different mismatches within the same command line.
+*It is not possible to run different mismatches within the same command line.*

 We provide a complete helper function